jonathanewerner/vim-javascript-snippets/README.md

 Some javascript snippets meant for usage with [UltiSnips](https://github.com/SirVer/ultisnips) that are indespensable for me.

+Have a look at the `UltiSnips` directory, there aren't many and most of them are commented. :)

 ## Installation
 ```viml
 " install deps with plugin manager of your choice